Monday, 25 June 2012

 Dulwich Hamlet 2 Hendon 1 (Monday 2nd January 2017) Isthmian League Premier Division (att: 1,146)

 We took the tube to Canada Water and then a train down to Denmark Hill.
 My knowledgeable drinking partner had lined up a couple of pubs in Camberwell, but strangely not one pub was open down there.
-They either party late or Santa had failed to deliver alarm clocks for Christmas?
+They either party late or Santa failed to deliver alarm clocks for Christmas?

 Not to be dismayed we headed to the excellent East Dulwich Tavern, which served near perfect Hophead, showed the live game on TV and had very listenable music in the background at just the right volume.

 We headed up to Champion Hill where the welcome was first class.
 Admission was £10 for me, but only £3 for a happy Steve as he’s over 60.
 The programme was a double issue with the match against Wingate & Finchley a couple of days previously.
-Unfortunately the thirsty hordes had supped all the guest ales on Saturday, but the Courage was perfectly palatable.
+Unfortunately, the thirsty hordes had supped all the guest ales on Saturday, but the Courage was perfectly palatable.

 There was also a decent selection of craft cans at a fair enough price, both in the bar and in a tent in the top corner.
-I have to give credit with everyone connected with Hamlet.
+I have to give credit to everyone connected with Hamlet.
 In hindsight there have been times where I feel they have gone too "ultra" but really enjoyed this latest visit.

-Perhaps the bag searches for taking your own booze into the ground had ensured that those turning up were there for the football, rather to be seen there.
+Perhaps the bag searches for taking your own booze into the ground had ensured that those turning up were there for the football, rather than be seen there.
 Our company was also boosted by the appearance of Silver Jubilee Park manager Tom Stockman, along with his brother and eldest son.

-I had put a fiver on Hendon at 5/1 as I’d seen signs of improvement at Staines on New Years Eve and I noted that Hamlet had only drawn.
-Well I can only surmise that either Wingate & Finchley were brilliant or lucky, or that Dulwich had an off day; because they were excellent on this occasion with some really lovely fast flowing football which was as easy on the eye as the EDT clientele.
+I had put a fiver on Hendon at 5/1 as I’d seen signs of improvement at Staines on New Year's Eve and I noted that Hamlet had only drawn.
+Well, I can only surmise that either Wingate & Finchley were brilliant or lucky, or that Dulwich had an off day; because they were excellent on this occasion with some really lovely fast-flowing football which was as easy on the eye as the EDT clientele.

-Fortunately Tom Lovelock looked the part in the Dons net and there were signs of defensive cohesion, which was just as well as they came under more pressure than a Boxing Day dunny.
-Dulwich eventually found the breakthrough on twenty five minutes.
+Fortunately, Tom Lovelock looked the part in the Dons net and there were signs of defensive cohesion, which was just as well as they came under more pressure than a Boxing Day dunny.
+Dulwich eventually found the breakthrough on twenty-five minutes.
 Marc Weatherstone crossed for Ibra Sekajja, but his header was superbly saved by Lovelock, only for Ashley Carew to force the ball home.

 Hamlet continued to pile on the pressure, but fine goalkeeping and resolute defending kept them at bay.
 At the other end, Hendon had an occasional foray, but the home defence looked in good order.

-It was more of the same after the break as a series of chances and crosses seemed to flashing across the visitor’s box.
+It was more of the same after the break as a series of chances and crosses seemed to flash across the visitor’s box.
 It was 2-0 just after the hour mark as a Kenny Beaney shot took a wicked deflection out of the reach of a stranded Lovelock and went into the top corner of the net.
 Soon after Sekajja had a goal chalked off for offside, before Hendon through caution to the wind and rallied.

 Reis Stanislaus pulled a goal back as Hendon's players never stopped trying and putting in a proper shift.
-His cross come shot took a deflection and looped over Preston Edwards in the Hamlet net and went in off the far post.
+His crosscome shot took a deflection and looped over Preston Edwards in the Hamlet net and went in off the far post.

-The final ten minutes was quality end to end stuff as the Dons strived for a vital equaliser.
+The final ten minutes was quality end-to-end stuff as the Dons strived for a vital equaliser.
 A fine block from Marc Weatherstone denied Karl Oliyide an unlikely equaliser, but Hamlet also looked like adding to their tally as they continued to play some smashing football.

-I fully expected Hamlet to finish in the play offs as a minimum, while Hendon showed real hope going forward; especially with a sixteen year old and two seventeen year olds featuring over the holiday period.
+In the end, the correct side deservedly took the spoils.
+I fully expected Hamlet to finish in the playoffs as a minimum, while Hendon showed real hope going forward; especially with a sixteen-year-old and two seventeen-year-olds featuring over the holiday period.

 Fortunately, a Southern Trains service arrived on time at East Dulwich at 5.07 and I was back indoors for the second half of West Ham United v Manchester United, scratching my head as to why fans put up with paying daft prices and sitting in a different postcode to the pitch week in week out.
 But it does take all sorts!